Velesio/Velesio-AIServer/README.md

 ---

-## ✨ Key Features (Coming Soon)
+## ✨ Key Features

 - ⚡ **Plug and play AI hosting** for Unity — no heavy setup required
 - 🧠 Built for **self-hosting and the cloud**
 - 🛠️ Built to be **open, extensible, and developer-friendly**

 ---
-## 🚧 Project Status
+## 🚧 Roadmap

-Veles is in early development.
 Stay tuned for:

-- ✅ Unity Integration combining the projects this is based on
+- ✅ Unity Integration Asset
 - ✅ Documentation
 - ✅ API Service
+- ✅ Ollama support
 - ✅ Flux support
-- ✅ Ollama support
 - ✅ Proprietary models support

 Follow the repo, drop a ⭐, and join the journey!